tiagomms/xr-portfolio/_posts/2023-10-02-xr-design-fellowship-module-03-post-assign.md

 ### Side-note

-My thoughts and prayers go to the people in Artsakh and Armenia in this difficult time.
+My thoughts and prayers go to the people in the region of Nagorno-Karabach and Armenia in this difficult time.

 I hope that our work at TUMO may help many teenagers worldwide, and bring a light of empathy, love and dignity to every person learning and making the world a better place.

+If you wish to understand more of the conflict at hand, I recommend this [article from NYT](https://www.nytimes.com/2023/10/09/opinion/nagorno-karabakh-russia-turkey.html).